blueOkiris/calc/README.md

 Run `cargo build --release`.
 The executable '%' will be located in the created target/release/ folder.

-From there, you can either get the result of a single expression via `% <expr>` or enter a REPL by just typing `%`.
+From there, you can either get the result of a single expression via `c <expr>` or enter a REPL by just typing `c`.